asheroto/Chocolatey-Package-Updater/README.md

 ### Step 3 - Schedule the PowerShell Script

+You can use Windows Task Scheduler to schedule the `update.ps1` script to run automatically.

 In Task Scheduler, create a new Task (not basic) and set the `Action` to the following:

 ```powershell